 Polling stations are very numerous and typically very near to places of residence.
 National and regional elections normally take place on two consecutive days, which increases the opportunities for working people to vote.
 Turnout has diminished significantly in recent years but is still among the highest in Europe.
-The lack of an absentee voting system makes voting more difficult for citizens residing abroad or in other regions of Italy.

-All citizens who are over the age of 18 on election day are eligible to vote.
+Score 9 All citizens who are over the age of 18 on election day are eligible to vote.
 Although citizens living abroad may vote if they preregister, only 11% of the Lithuanian citizens who have declared themselves to be living abroad registered to vote in the 2012 parliamentary elections.
-A number of proposals for the introduction of internetbased voting have been rejected by the parliament, although this issue is likely to reappear on the political agenda.
+Several proposals for the introduction of internetbased voting have been rejected by the parliament, although this issue is likely to reappear on the political agenda.
 Votes can be cast in person on election day, but provisions are also made for early voting, out-of-country voting, voting in special institutions, and voting for those who are homebound.
 There are no specific disincentives to voting, although the absence of internet voting capabilities may limit participation rates for citizens living abroad, as overseas voting must be done in person in diplomatic missions that are usually located in the capitals or other major cities of foreign countries.
 Unlike in the first round of the autumn 2012 parliamentary elections, when a vote-buying scandal led to the cancellation of results and a second ballot in two races, no such major cases of suspected vote-buying came to light during the 2014 presidential elections.
 However, after the 2016 parliamentary elections, alleged cases of vote-buying in rural electoral districts became public, leading to police investigations and the removal of one elected member of parliament from the party list.